Corvette’s Founding Fathers, Pt 1 of 6 – Designer Extraordinaire, Harley J. Earl

 12. The 1956 Olds Golden Rocket.

-Perhaps the best way to deepen our understanding of Harley Earl is to consider the following quotes from some of the people that knew and worked with the man.
+Perhaps the best way to deepen our understanding of Harley Earl is to consider the following quotes from some of the people who knew and worked with the man.

 Alfred P. Sloan, General Motors President 1923-1956: “My god, if a man can do a Cadillac, why doesn’t he do all the General Motors cars?”

 Bill Mitchell, Harley Earl’s successor: “Bronze complexion, wore bronze suits and suede shoes, flamboyant.
 He’d cuss out the Fisher Brothers and called them, “the Seven Dwarfs.”
-He was hired by Alfred P. Sloan and didn’t care; he played up to the top men at GM.
-He even had a button on his desk he’d punch to get Sloan on the line!
-He was rough-voiced, used malapropisms, and took no prisoners.”
+Harley was hired by Alfred P. Sloan and didn’t care; he played up to the top men at GM.
+Earl even had a button on his desk he’d punch to get Sloan on the line!
+Yes, he was rough-voiced, used malapropisms, and took no prisoners.”

 U.S.A.F.
 General Curtis LeMay: “Why don’t you make an American sports car?”